Melyohin-AA/network_confrontation/README.md

   * time to do moves in each turn is limited;
   * hexagonal grid as the game field;
   * different types of grid tiles;
-  * an option to upgrade grid tiles and develop them in different ways;
+  * option to upgrade grid tiles and develop them in different ways;
   * accumulation of power points at a grid tile;
-  * an option to move power points between grid tiles;
+  * option to move power points between grid tiles;
   * capturing/defending of grid tiles with power points;
   * different effects that may be applied to grid tiles;
   * different "hack tools" which cause grid tile effects;